jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Image/Convert-Image-File-Format.md

 ![](../../../../../image/vm/Image-Import-convert1.png)<br>

 ### Convert the image file format
-qemu-img can be made to execute the following instruction to convert the format of the designated image file, if the image file format is not within those supported by JD Cloud.
+qemu-img can be made to execute the following instruction to convert the format of the designated image file, if the image file format is not within those supported by JD Cloud & AI.
 ```
 qemu-img convert -f raw -O qcow2 image.raw image_out.qcow2
 ```